-One question we are often asked at Rivers & Oceans is about the difference between taking a one-day and a two-day Grand Canyon rafting trip.
-Let’s break it down:
+One question we are often asked is the difference between a one-day and a two-day Grand Canyon rafting trip.
+Let’s break them down.

-• On the two-day grand canyon rafting trip you’ll get to actively paddle the rapids for the first 14 exciting miles — which is completely exhilarating!
+- On the two-day grand canyon rafting trip you’ll actively paddle rapids for the first 14 exciting miles!
 (Click here to see what it’s like to paddle.)
 The 1-day Grand Canyon rafting trip is a motorized trip — no paddling required.

-• And of course on the two-day trip, you’ll get to camp out under the glorious stars for one night, pondering the beauty of the Milky Way.
+- On the two-day trip, you’ll get to camp out under the glorious stars for a night.

-Three primary reasons to consider a one-day Grand Canyon rafting trip:
+Three reasons to consider a one-day Grand Canyon rafting trip

-• Availability!
+- Availability!
 The one-day Grand Canyon rafting trips run seven days each week, from March 15 through October 31.
-The two-day rafting trips operate only on the weekends, meaning you may need more advance planning if you’d like to spend the night in the Grand Canyon.
+The two-day trips operate only on the weekends, meaning you may need more advance planning if you’d like to spend the night in the Grand Canyon.

 Are you ready for adventure?
 Everything else you need to know about these incredible experiences, can be found here:

 Or, just call one of our friendly adventure travel experts!
 We can guide you through the entire trip planning, whether you come in from Las Vegas, or within Arizona, including discounted lodging options before and after your once-in-a-lifetime trip rafting the Grand Canyon.